LemmenAid/coastal-gardens/README.md

 VISITOR

 1. As a Visitor, I want to browse feature articles on coastal gardening, so that I can learn more about gardening by the sea.
-2. As a Visitor, I want to understand the plant zone map, so I can determine in which zone I live.
+2. As a Visitor, I want to be able to view the plant zone map, so I can determine in which zone I live.
 3. As a Visitor, I want to read an About page to understand the purpose and mission of the site.
 4. As a Visitor, I want to easily navigate to different sections of the site, so I can find relevant information quickly.